 Gil joined InterWest's healthcare team in 1996 and leads the firm's medical device and healthcare IT franchises.
 He invests in a broad array of healthcare opportunities, with a special interest in ophthalmology, robotics, and physician-centric mobile applications.

-He is a board member of Avedro, Doximity, Glaukos (GKOS), Gobiquity, and Restoration Robotics (NASDAQ: HAIR), and a former board member and lead investor in Neuronetics (NASDAQ: STIM).
+He is a board member of Avedro, Doximity, Glaukos (NYSE: GKOS), Gobiquity, and Restoration Robotics (NASDAQ: HAIR), and a former board member and lead investor in Neuronetics (NASDAQ: STIM).

 Gil has led InterWest's medical device team since 1999 and pioneered InterWest's ophthalmology franchise.
 He was an early investor in IntraLase, LenSx and Glaukos, category-creating ophthalmic device companies that became standard-of-care for eye surgery around the world.
 He is also a founder and co-chairman of the Ophthalmology Innovation Summit, the world's largest ophthalmology business conference with over 1000 annual attendees.